My SGR Experience

 - Snacks- There are no free snacks offered on the train.
 You have to buy the snacks and there are no shops in the stations so it’s best to carry your own snacks.

 - The seats do not recline so they are not the most comfortable to sleep on.
 However five hours is not such a long time so you can definitely stay awake.
 You can carry a book, watch a movie or converse with the other passengers though.

-- As with every mode of public transport, you have to be mindful of others Do unto others as you would like them to do to you.
+- As with every mode of public transport, you have to be mindful of others.
+Do unto others as you would like them do to you.